section-engineering-education/engineering-education/content/articles/java's-abstract-syntax-tree/index.md

 ### Introduction
-Metaphorical Syntax Source code produced in a computer language can be represented as a tree.
-A source code component is represented by each node in the tree.
+Metaphorical Syntax Source code produced in a computer language can be represented as a tree.Each node of the tree represents a source code component.

-Compilers employ abstract syntax trees (ASTs) to express program code structure, which has a great deal of value.
-A compiler's syntax analysis phase produces an AST.
-It is typically used as an intermediate representation of the program during the several phases that the compiler required, and it has a significant impact on the compiler's ultimate output.
+Compilers employ abstract syntax trees (ASTs) to express program code structure, which has a great deal of value.The syntax analysis phase of a compiler generates an AST.
+It is commonly used as an intermediate representation of the program during the various phases required by the compiler, and it has a significant impact on the compiler's final output.
 ### Parse tree
 To put it simply, the main difference between parse tree and syntax tree is the fact that parse tree represents the derivation of input strings from grammar, while syntax tree represents programming language syntax in a similar hierarchical structure as well.
 Neither our interpreter nor our compiler will make use of parse trees, but a visual representation of the parser's execution trace can help you understand how it understood the input.
 ASTs and parse trees are compared to determine why ASTs are superior to parse trees in terms of intermediate representation.
 Then, how does it all work out?
 As defined by our grammar definition, parse trees (also known as syntax trees) represent the syntactic structure of a language construct.
 Also, it demonstrates how the start symbol in your grammar creates a specific string in your programming language.